ysthakur/CMSC320-Notes/Final Review.md

 ==todo review precision and recall formulas==
 2. Log Loss was mentioned briefly, but it would be fun to create a question that plays with the model’s confidence in its predictions, the thing log loss cares about.
 3. When might 80% accuracy not be meaningful?
 If your data is super heavy with one particular class, how might you better see what’s going on with the model?
+Make a confusion matrix to see your false negative and false positive rate
 4. Make sure you understand the difference between train test split and the different forms of cross validation.
 HW5 is a good guide here, since you got to practice a few different examples.
 These concepts are all a little similar, so make sure there’s no mental clashing between them.
 Would we ever do 2 fold cross validation?
 Why or why not?
+2-fold cross validation would probably not be a good idea, because you'd only get 50% of the data to train on every time.
+This will probably result in your models underfitting.
 5. Over and underfitting are really important concepts.
 Try creating a dataset and designing and overfit tree and an underfit one.
 Understand the signs of over and underfitting, and how you might fix them.
 6. What do fit() and predict() do?
 `fit()` trains the model, while `predict()` uses the model to predict the target variable for some data